*Updated: Sept. 11, 2020

 At the April 23, 2020 City Council Work Study Session, the City Council reviewed Chandler's Return to Service Plan with phased opening of facilities and services.

-Users must practice social distancing and remain at least 6 feet from those you may encounter.
+Users must practice social distancing and remain at least 6 feet from those you may encounter in City facilities.
+Cloth face coverings help slow the spread of COVID-19 their use is encouraged.
 Facilities are open in a capacity that follows City Council direction and the Governor's executive orders and abides by guidelines issued by the Centers for Disease Control and Prevention.
 Measures have been put in place for the health and safety of residents and employees, including limited access for services, programs and amenities.

-- Chandler Museum and Vision Gallery starting May 18
+- Chandler Museum and Vision Gallery are open.

-- Development Services customer service counter for plan reviews and walk-in consultations available by appointment starting May 18.
+- Development Services customer service counter for plan reviews and walk-in consultations is available by appointment only.
 If you need to drop off plans, the self-service area available within the lobby is available.
 Phone and online services, including as-builts and Public Records requests, also are available.

-- Housing and the Neighborhood Resources customer service lobby available by appointment starting May 18.
+- Housing and the Neighborhood Resources customer service lobby is available by appointment only.
 Phone, email and online services are available.

-- Tax & License Service Counter available by appointment starting May 18.
+- Tax & License Service Counter is available by appointment only.
 Online service, phone service, email service and the payment drop box are available.

-- Utility Bill Payment Counter available by appointment starting May 18.
+- Utility Bill Payment Counter is available by appointment only.
 Online service, phone service, email service and the payment drop box are available.